iamtheyammer/data-science-sp25/challenges/c03-stang-assignment.md

 **Observations**:

-- More data would help with understanding this relationship, as we only have 26 observations, and since there are three angles, it divides the amount of observations per angle by three.
+- More data (as in, more angles or thicknesses tested) would help with understanding this relationship, as we only have 26 observations, and since there are three angles, it divides the amount of observations per angle by three.
 - There is more variation at 0˚ and 90˚ than there is at 45˚, except for an outlier.